KTH-SML/sml_nexus_tutorials/documentation/tutorials/5_running_the_real_robot.md

 This launch file is a simplified version of the launch file from tutorial 2.
 The Gazebo simulation and robot spawn has been removed, and the mocap simulation has been replaced by the real mocap launch file.
 The controller node is exactly the same.

+**Note:** depending on the nexus you are running, you might need to replace "nexus1" by the real nexus number.

 ```XML
 <?xml version="1.0"?>
 <launch>